i-Taylo/iUnlocker-Sapphire/README.md

 * Everything is hidden from the normal user, (Everything works behind the scenes).
 * Anything suspicious the module automatically disable itself.
 * Advanced, Well developed protection codes to protect this project.
-* All *.sh files are compiled with SHC.
 * Advanced anti-bootloop code.

 ***